There are Touch Tanks at Terra Nova National Park in Newfoundland, Canada.

-Our initial objective is to explore the Nature House Activity Centre at the Newman Sound Visitor Centre about 32 KM (20 miles) into Terra Nova National Park from the south park entrance which is about 32 KM (20 miles) north of Clarenville, Newfoundland.
+The initial objective is to explore the Nature House Activity Centre at the Newman Sound Visitor Centre about 32 KM (20 miles) into Terra Nova National Park from the south park entrance which is about 32 KM (20 miles) north of Clarenville, Newfoundland.

 Immediately following an entertaining and productive conversation with Parks Canada personnel to identify premium, short hiking opportunities, Mélanie and I enter the Nature House Activity Centre to investigate the Touch Tanks and immerse ourselves in the fascinating world of cold, salt water sea life.

 There are a number of very interesting exhibits here.
-One which attracts our attention, for several minutes, is a remote-controlled underwater camera which we can operate to view sea life at the bottom of a nearby wharf.
+One which attracts the attention for several minutes is a remote-controlled underwater camera which can be operated to view sea life at the bottom of a nearby wharf.
 The sea floor is teeming with energetic life and large fish seem to find the movement of the camera interesting because we are frequently eyeball to eyeball with them via the monitor.

 Parks Canada Staff have recommended two short hikes.
-The first is a short and easy 3.5 KM (2.2 mile) loop named Louil Hill.
-It is suggested best done clockwise and provides spectacular views over Alexander Bay and surrounding communities.
+The first is a short and easy 3.5 KM (2¼ mile) loop named Louil Hill which is best hiked clockwise to provide spectacular views over Alexander Bay and surrounding communities.

 There are many amazing hiking opportunities in Terra Nova National Park at varying lengths and skill levels up to the difficult 32 KM (20 mile) difficult Outport Trail along the south side of Newman Sound.
 This spectacular hike climbs Mount Stamford and visits the old abandoned saw mill settlement at Minchin Cove.

 The decision is to pass on the short hikes and make the approximate 200 KM (125 mile) drive east on Bonavista Peninsula to visit Cape Bonavista between Bonavista Bay and Trinity Bay.
-It is difficult to evaluate the balance between driving distance and optimum discovery.
+It is very difficult to evaluate the balance between driving distance and optimum discovery.